roaet/weaponrack/snail/README.rst

   #supernova is a special type that is required for supernova connections
   type = supernova
   user = moonuser
+  #tenant is properly substituted during generation for application options
   tenant = 123456
   #if pw_type is neither sso, or prompt, it will use it as a pw, as this API
   #key shows below